Using the Moodle platform (Technical guide on the key functions of our online courses platform)

 To view the originality report, click on the similarity score/color indicator highlighted in red in the similarity layer on the submissions page.
 The Originality report for an assignment is opened on your browser containing your assignment and a similarity match overview:

-The top side (labelled 1) gives information about the uploaded document, and results of the plagiarism check.
+The top side (labelled 1) gives information about the uploaded document.
 The left side (labelled 2) shows your submitted document, and on the matches it found on the right side (labelled 3).
 The results of the plagiarism check is found in label 3.
 Using the screenshot above, the plagiarism service has given a breakdown of the percentage of matches found from various sources on the internet.
 The colour coding provided in the left and right sides, makes identifying the matches found from the document on the left and the sources on the right easy.
 For easy manoverability, click on any of the numbers in the right side panel to take you to that point in the document where that match starts.

 There are two ways to view the report of the matches found on the uploaded document: